addyosmani/backbone-fundamentals/index.md

 So let's look at the core of the application's logic, the views.
 Since each todo has a fair bit of logic associated with it, such as edit in place, we're going to use the element controller pattern - a pattern which consists of two views, one that controls a collection of items, and the other deals with each individual item.

-In other words, we're going to have one view `AppView`, which will be in charge of creating new todos, and rendering the initial todo list.
+In other words, we're going to have one view `AppView`, which will be in charge creating new todos, and rendering the initial todo list.
 Then we'll have another view called TodoView instances of which will be associated with an individual Todo record.
 Todo instances will be in charge of editing, updating and destroying their associated todo.

 To keep thing simple, we'll keep things 'read-only' at the moment, and won't provide any functionality for creating, editing or deleting todos: